Get the information you need about start dates, tuition & financial aidREQUEST INFO

 This module considers caring for the ill, disabled, injured and/or a confused client.
 PSWs gain the knowledge, skill, and sensitivity to provide appropriate assistance to another person.
 It is common that a significant number of their clients have disabilities that affect their ability to look after their own personal hygiene.
 Thus, the PSW assists clients with tasks that include bathing, grooming, mobility considerations, toileting, and skincare.
 In addition, frailness, dignity and levels of dependence are considered.
 Knowledge about the structure, function, aging changes and common conditions of the skin is reinforced in this module.

 Family violence (child, spousal and elderly abuse) is a significant aspect of current society.
-As well, research indicates an increased awareness among support workers of abusive behavior towards clients.
+As well, research indicates an increased awareness among support workers of abusive behaviour towards clients.
 This module introduces students to the concepts of family violence and abuse, including its possible signs and appropriate actions to be taken (legal requirements) if abuse is suspected.
 Personal Support Workers identify the concept of abuse and are able to recognize both causes and indicators.
 They are able to identify the requirements of legislation and to respond in accordance with legislation, employer policy, and provisions of the service contract or support plan.
 And, recognize that the PSW may also be the focus of abuse.

 This module builds on the materials presented in the introductory module PSW Foundations.
 It identifies the support to be provided and the significance of the support (and of the need for the support) to the client.
 Optimal support refers to the ability to provide sufficient support to assist clients to do what they wish without inhibiting them.
 Furthermore, the care plan or service contract is the framework within which the worker provides support to the client.
 The worker must know the purpose of planning, the ways in which planning is done and the persons who are involved.